isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 - **Delete**: Use this option to delete the selected topic generator.
 This option is disabled while you're generating the content.
 - **Duplicate**: This option creates a duplicate or copy of the selected topic generator.
 The duplicate is created with a suffix (like `topic-sample_1`) by default.

+## Use Velocity tools in the data source templates {#use-velocity-tools}

+Experience Manager templates also support the Velocity tools (version 2.0).
+These tools help you apply various functions to the data you fetch from the data sources.
+Learn more about the use of the [Velocity tools](https://velocity.apache.org/tools/2.0/generic.html) and the functions that you can apply.

+Perform the following steps to use a Velocity tool in a template:
+1. Edit a Velocity template in the Web Editor.
+2. Add a tool and its function in the `<tool.function>` format.
+For example:
+    - To generate a random number using the math tool, use `$mathTool.random`.
+    - To generate the sum of numbers using the math tool, use `$mathTool.add(num1, num2)`.
+3. Use the template to create a content snippet or topic.
+4. After you apply the template to the data, you can view the data in the preview or the DITA source view.

+You can use the following tools within the Velocity templates to apply various functions to the data you fetch from the connector:
+- `$alternatorTool`
+- `$classTool`
+- `$contextTool`
+- `$conversionTool`
+- `$dateTool`
+- `$comparisonDateTool`
+- `$displayTool`
+- `$escapeTool`
+- `$fieldTool`
+- `$loopTool`
+- `$linkTool`
+- `$listTool`
+- `$mathTool`
+- `$numberTool`
+- `$renderTool`
+- `$resourceTool`
+- `$sortTool`